wesleyrwanjohi/finalProjectCC/README.md

 Prototype includes the following:
 * .blend file of model
 * uproject folder containing textures, models and blueprints
-* .mp4 video of procedural mesh playtesting
+* a youtube video link of procedural mesh playtesting

 Instructions on running project:
 * Download zip file of repository